top of page

 • Muscles pumping and pulse thumping! ❤️

-The heart-pumping health benefits of dance are right in line with the Department of Health and Human Services’ physical activity guidelines Trusted Source for adults and kids.
+The heart-pumping health benefits of dance align with the Department of Health and Human Services physical activity guidelines, a Trusted Source for adults and children.
 Dance is more than just an art, it requires muscular endurance, which can improve your cardiovascular system.
 According to one study that looked at overweight and obese elementary school children, dance lowered the risk for cardiovascular disease significantly.
 But these benefits are not just for kids!
-According to the Mayo Clinic, an adult resting heart rate is approximately 60 to 100 beats per minute, but this pace increases when you dance.
+According to the Mayo Clinic, an adult's resting heart rate is approximately 60 to 100 beats per minute, but this pace increases when you dance.
 A faster heart rate pumps more blood to the lungs to gather oxygen for transport to tissues in your body.
-This can keep the heart well-conditioned and reduced your risk of developing high blood pressure and cardiovascular disease, according to the American Council on Exercise (ACE).
+This can keep the heart well-conditioned and reduce your risk of developing high blood pressure and cardiovascular disease, according to the American Council on Exercise (ACE).

 • Dancing will keep you fit! 💃 🕺

 Dancing is a highly physical activity, and kids who take dance lessons regularly should expect to see a significant improvement in their overall physical health.
-Regular dance practice can increase your child's flexibility, range of motion, physical strength and stamina.
-The repetitive movements involved in dance can improve muscle tone, correct poor posture, increase balance and coordination and improve overall cardiovascular health.
-Dancing is an aerobic form of exercise.
+Regular dance practice can increase your child's flexibility, range of motion, physical strength, and stamina.
+The repetitive movements involved in dance can enhance muscle tone, correct poor posture, improve balance and coordination, and boost overall cardiovascular health.
+Dancing is a form of aerobic exercise.
 For children who are overweight, it can potentially help them to lose weight and improve their eating habits.

 • Dancing will stretch your brain! 🧠

-Remembering dance steps and focusing on rhythm is great exercise for your brain.
+Remembering dance steps and focusing on rhythm is a great mental exercise.
 Sometimes, when you get older, the part of your brain that controls learning and memory shrinks.
 Research shows that physical activity, such as dancing, may help stop it.

 • Dancing Helps Combat Dizziness! 🥴